- Additional Plants: native plants

 - Animal Production: grazing management, grazing - multispecies, range improvement, grazing - rotational, stocking rate

 - Natural Resources/Environment: afforestation, biodiversity, habitat enhancement, indicators, riparian buffers, riverbank protection, wetlands

 - Pest Management: competition, weed ecology

-1. Developing innovative mobile-accessible tools that allow professionals and producers to access information on effective rangeland management methods while out on the range.
-The tools include written and spoken Navajo plant names and support interpretation of range conditions and encourages photo documentation of vegetation and range conditions.
-It will help create a forum for Navajo agricultural professionals, ranchers and farmers to gather and share current data with other agricultural professionals and producers.
+- Developing an innovative mobile tool that allows professionals and producers to access information on effective rangeland management methods while out on the range.
+The tool will support photographic documentation of vegetation and range conditions, thus creating a forum for Navajo agricultural professionals, ranchers and farmers to gather and share current data with other agricultural professionals and producers.

-a.
-Project team members will confer with Extension rangeland experts in the region and use existing resources to draw content to use in the tool and ensure it provides updated information.
+- Project team members will confer with Extension rangeland experts and use existing resources to draw content for use in the tool and ensure it provides updated information.

-2. Training Navajo agricultural professionals on how to effectively educate Navajo producers about improving rangeland management and sustainability methods through use of the tool.
+- Helping to train Navajo agricultural professionals on how to effectively educate Navajo agricultural producers in rangeland management and sustainability methods through use of the tool.

-3. Implementing the tool in the field, thus increasing agricultural professionals’ knowledge and confidence by providing “any time, anywhere” accessibility of information on mobile devices with specific content related to sustainable rangeland management on the Navajo reservation.
+- Implementing the tool in the field, thus increasing Agricultural professionals’ confidence with specific content related to better rangeland management and sustainability through providing “any time, any where” accessibility of information on mobile devices.